-Fish Culture: In Country like India the intake of meat and milk is low, so fish has special importance as a supplement to ill-balanced cereal diets.
+Fish Culture techniques: In Country like India the intake of meat and milk is low, so fish has special importance as a supplement to ill-balanced cereal diets.
 Today protein deficiency is the world’s most serious human malnutritional problem, and perhaps 30 to 40% of the world population is suffering from protein deficiency.
 It is estimated that about 10 million tons of fish is required annually to meet the present day demand of fish protein in the country against an annual production of only 3.5 million tons.

 In India, inland water with potentialities of fish culture is approximately 7.5 million hectares or 2.34% of the total area of the country.
 Many of the water reservoirs remain either unused or not properly used for fish culture for want of proper scientific know-how.
 In recent years researches conducted by the Central Inland Fisheries Research Institute have revolutionized fish culture in India and a net production of 85,000 kg/hectare/year has already been achieved.